 Getting help from friends, relatives or a nanny is called informal care.
 Formal care refers to a registered facility.
 Most Australian families use more informal care than formal care.

-Deciding on type of care
+Deciding on types of child care

-When you’re trying to decide what type of care is right for your family, you might want to consider:
+When you’re trying to decide what type of child care is right for your family, you might want to consider:

 - whether you or your partner could work from home

 - the possibility of using a nanny or babysitter